jacquessham/DashExamples/Part2/readme.md

 ## Input() and Output()
 Under dash.dependencies, import Input() and Output() in order to update the visualization on Dash.<br><br>
 Before using these functions, you have to make sure you have to assign the id's in components you wish to be receiving the input or generating onto.<br><br>
-Like Flask, you have to add "@app.callback()" above the functions, then, you will put Output()'s and Input()'s to locate the components on the html page.
+Like Flask, you have to add "@app.callback()" above the functions, then, you will put Output()'s and Input()'s to locate the components on the html page. <br><br>
+There are two arguments for Input() and Output(), the first arguement is the html id/class name, the second is the component property of the html element, such as value or children.

 ## Example 3: Slider
 There are two steps to add slider on your html page.
 First, add dcc.Slider() in app.layout.
 Second, add a function to define how the slider re-generate the visualization.<br><br>